DXHeroes/knowledge-base-content/practices/software_portability.md

 ## What Is Software Portability?

-Software portability is ability to move software from one machine platform to another.
-It refers to system software or application software that can be recompiled for a different platform or to software that is available for two or more different platforms.
+Software portability is the possibility to use the same software in different environments.
+It applies to the software that is available for two or more different platforms or can be recompiled for them.

 ## Why Should We Port?